svenvvv/rofi-qalc/README.md

 Uses the same history file as `rofi-calc`, so if you have anything important there then back it up just-in-case.

+> [!NOTE]
+> Regarding variables:
+>
-**A note on variables**: since rofi doesn't provide a way to clear the filter textbox contents then using variables is a bit iffy when disabling the filter auto-clear.
+> Since rofi doesn't provide a way to clear the filter textbox
+> contents then using variables is a bit iffy when disabling the filter auto-clear.
-To use variables you first must type the expression, e.g. `ten = 10` and then clear the textbox by pressing Ctrl-F.
+> To use variables you first must type the expression, e.g. `ten = 10` and then
+> clear the textbox by pressing Ctrl-F.
+>

-When you clear the textbox by deleting the text gradually then rofi will at some point call the `rofi-qalc` mode with `ten =`, which is parsed by libqalculate as `ten = 0`, zeroing out the variable.
+> When you clear the textbox by deleting the text gradually then rofi will at some
+> point call the `rofi-qalc` mode with `ten =`, which is parsed by libqalculate as
+> `ten = 0`, zeroing out the variable.

+> [!NOTE]
-Variables are not persistent throughout multiple sessions.
+> Variables are not persistent throughout multiple sessions.

 ## Building